 The more we thought about it, the more we felt that it was the perfect way to get started.
 So, within a few months, the plan was put in place.

-We blogged about the entire two and a half month experience and almost 4,000 miles on the road on the Trans-American Electric Bike Tour site and, if you’re curious to hear more about it, I invite you to check out that blog.
+We blogged about the entire two-and-a-half month experience and almost 4,000 miles on the road on the Trans-American Electric Bike Tour site and, if you’re curious to hear more about it, I invite you to check out that blog.

-At the end, we were able to put our money where our mouth is.
+In the end, we were able to put our money where our mouth is.
 The bikes themselves performed superbly, although we were still able to get a ton of insight that helped us improve everything – from the product itself to how we interact with the customers these days.

 It may have been unconventional, but it proved to be an invaluable experience and really helped us get EVELO off to a fantastic start.
-And, of course, we got one hell of an adventure along the way.
+And, of course, we had one hell of an adventure along the way.